Rapid transit

-Rapid transit, mass rapid transit (MRT) or rail rapid transit (RRT) (Note: to distinguish it from "bus rapid transit") and commonly referred to as metro, is a type of high-capacity public transport that is generally built in urban areas.
+Rapid transit, mass rapid transit (MRT) or rail rapid transit (RRT) (Note: To distinguish it from "bus rapid transit".) and commonly referred to as metro, is a type of high-capacity public transport that is generally built in urban areas.
 A grade separated rapid transit line below ground surface through a tunnel can be regionally called a subway, tube, metro or underground.
-They are sometimes grade-separated on elevated railways, in which case some are referred to as el trains – short for "elevated" – or skytrains.
+They are sometimes grade-separated on elevated railways, in which case some are referred to as elevated, el or L trains – short for "elevated" – or skytrains.
 A common alternative term for rapid transit in North America is heavy rail.
 (Note: "Heavy rail" term in North America refers to mass rapid transit (subway/metro) systems while "heavy rail" term refers globally to both main line/branch line freight rail and passenger rail (commuter, regional, intercity and high-speed) other than large-capacity metro and nationally/internationally operated but still a subject of debate.)
 Rapid transit systems are usually electric railways that, unlike buses or trams, operate on an exclusive right-of-way, which cannot be accessed by pedestrians or other vehicles.

 Modern services on rapid transit systems are provided on designated lines between stations typically using electric multiple units on railway tracks.
 Some systems use guided rubber tires, magnetic levitation (maglev), or monorail.
 The stations typically have high platforms, without steps inside the trains, requiring custom-made trains in order to minimize gaps between train and platform.
 They are typically integrated with other public transport and often operated by the same public transport authorities.
 Some rapid transit systems have at-grade intersections between a rapid transit line and a road or between two rapid transit lines.

 The world's first rapid transit system was the partially underground Metropolitan Railway which opened in 1863 using steam locomotives, and now forms part of the London Underground.
-In 1868, New York opened the elevated West Side and Yonkers Patent Railway, initially a cable-hauled line using stationary steam engines.

 Terminology

 The term Metro is the most commonly used term for underground rapid transit systems used by non-native English speakers.
-Rapid transit systems may be named after the medium by which passengers travel in busy central business districts; the use of tunnels inspires names such as subway, underground, Untergrundbahn (U-Bahn) in German, or the Tunnelbana (T-bana) in Swedish.
+Rapid transit systems may be named after the medium by which passengers travel in busy central business districts; the use of tunnels inspires names such as subway, underground, Untergrundbahn (U-Bahn) in German, or Tunnelbana (T-bana) in Swedish.
 The use of viaducts inspires names such as elevated (L or el), skytrain, overhead, overground or Hochbahn in German.
 One of these terms may apply to an entire system, even if a large part of the network, for example, in outer suburbs, runs at ground level.